 Experiential learning, or hands-on learning, is a great way to engage young people!

-PLT Canada offers educational resources to connect the children or young people in your life to the outdoors.
+PLT Canada provides a lifetime of learning, connecting all ages to the outdoors through our hands-on educational activities and resources.
+Engage children and young adults in inquiry and place-based learning about the environment through the lens of trees and forests.
 Learn about the key role sustainable forest management plays in the fight against climate change, explore diverse career opportunities in Canada’s green sector, encourage critical and creative thinking, and more!

 Our environmental education resources are ideal for teachers and parents who want to encourage outdoor learning and take their nature curriculum outside.

 View our free eco-education worksheets and activities to connect the children in your life to the outdoors.
 Each worksheet asks questions to support critical thinking and provides one or more activities for you and the children to complete together.